dnxware/dnxware-org/docs/querying/basics.md

 `n`, `r`, `t`, `v` or `\`.
 Specific characters can be provided using octal (`\nnn`) or hexadecimal (`\xnn`, `\unnnn` and `\Unnnnnnnn`).

 No escaping is processed inside backticks.
-Unlike Go, Prometheus does not discard newlines inside backticks.
+Unlike Go, dnxware does not discard newlines inside backticks.

 Example: